dougj892/ie4dfes/README.md

 In our view, a much better place to start for Stan newbies is James Savage's notes for his course on how to use Stan which can be found [here](https://khakieconomics.github.io/half_day_course/index.html).

 ## Additional Resources for Learning Stan
-We highly recommend the [vignettes ](https://mc-stan.org/rstan/articles/) for learning the RStan interface.
+The RStan [vignettes ](https://mc-stan.org/rstan/articles/) provides a great introduction to the sRStan interface.